antixenoinitiative/axiwiki/builds.md

 - **AXCZ Builds** - These builds are solo builds with various modifications to make them better suited for fighting in groups.
 Group AX presents a few hazards which usually aren't seen in solo fights.
 - **Maelstrom Builds** - Heavily specialized for combat in the most extreme locations - where caustic clouds are thick, staying undetected is paramount, and guardian tech is useless.
 These build have the same base hull configuration as Solo Builds, but share little else.
 - **Scout Builds** - Like shooting fish in a barrel, Thargoid Scouts put up little resistance to a few Enhanced AXMCs.
 - **Spire Builds** - Even more like shooting fish in a barrel, Thargoid Spire sites are very low intensity combat zones where Cyclops interceptors and Scouts occasionally spawn, and where Orthrus interceptors are found in large numbers.
-Builds for Spire sites are designed for maximums shield damage to Orthrus.
+Builds for Spire sites are designed for maximum shield damage to Orthrus.

 > Please see our [Ship Build Theory](/en/shipbuildtheory) page for a more in-depth explanation on AX ship building.